 The EJS Clinic undertakes a range of legal work for a variety of clients, in cooperation with external organizations.
-Students are not placed physically with external organizations; they conduct their clinical work at Osgoode.
+Students are not placed physically with external organizations, although they may participate in some in-person activties; they conduct most of their clinical work at Osgoode.
 Files are selected by the Clinic for their likely lasting positive impact on environmental justice and sustainability.
 Clients may include individuals, community groups, public interest non-governmental organizations, Indigenous organizations, First Nations, municipalities, cooperatives, and social enterprises.
 As a student in the program, you have the opportunity to participate in legal work supervised by experts in the field.
-The types of legal work are varied, and you may be assigned a file involving litigation, law reform, legislative drafting, community legal education and outreach, or business law services that advance sustainable or social enterprise.
+The types of legal work are varied, and you may be assigned a file involving litigation, law reform, legislative drafting, or community legal education and outreach.
 In addition to your clinical work, you will participate in the program seminar that meets biweekly throughout the academic year.

 Examples of Past Placements

 - West Coast Environmental Law Association

 - to think critically and constructively about environmental justice and sustainability

 - models and methods of public interest lawyering

 - to evaluate law’s potential to remedy past and present environmental injustices and to promote the transition to a more sustainable Canadian society and economy

 - legal research, writing, campaigning and drafting skills